Our Training Center is located at:

 Run By Dogs is a professional company serving people and their dogs.
 We offer family dog training, AKC Certification and STAR Puppies Certification, dog sledding excursions, educational programs and boarding.
 We welcome all dogs to our training center- from puppies to nervous, insecure and aggressive dogs who need extensive education.
 Training center is monitored 24/7 for safety, security and peace of mind.
 We have two goals : For training our goal is to teach behavior, energy, intention, leadership, how and when to praise and correct behaviors, and how to positively advocate for your dog so he can make awesome choices.
 We will not turn away any breed or any behavior.
-Secondly, our goal for dog sledding is to promote working dogs, interaction between humans and dogs while working, providing a fun experience for our guests as well as our dogs, and showing a new organic, primitive way of discovering the Southern Adirondacks.
-Our dog sledding excursions as well as training are offered in the Capital Region and Southern Adirondack Mountains.
+Secondly, our goal for dog sledding is to promote working dogs, interaction between humans and dogs while working, providing a fun experience for our guests as well as our dogs, and showing a new organic, primitive way of enjoying the outdoors on our scenic property in Sharon Springs.
+Our educational programs are offered throughout the Capital Region, Mohawk Valley and Southern Adirondack Mountains.

 We are fortunate to live in a small community that has several different styles of training, personalities, philosophies, tools, and approaches.
 There is a dog trainer here in our tri- county area for every dog, every need, every person, every family.
 Wondering what Run By Dogs is all about?
 What is our approach?
 What tools do we use, and why those tools?
 What behaviors will we work with?
 Yes, lets tackle all those questions!